Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/frontend.md

 This compiles a production version of the frontend app and begins serving it.

-Either way, we suggest running this inside of a detachable terminal using a program like `screen`, `tmux`, `byobu` or at the very least `nohup` so that it keeps running even if you close the terminal or disconnect your session from the server.
+Either way, we suggest running this inside of a detachable terminal using a program like [GNU screen](screen.md), tmux, byobu or at the very least nohup so that it keeps running even if you close the terminal or disconnect your SSH session from the server.

 ## Testing the frontend